 A lockbox is a bank-operated mailing address to which a company directs its customers to send their payments.
 The bank opens the incoming mail, deposits all received funds in the company's bank account, and scans the payments and any remittance information.
 The scanned images are posted to a secure website, where the company's accounting staff can access the images to apply payments to outstanding accounts receivable.

-A lockbox system is an arrangement of several lockboxes that are strategically placed near geographic clusters of company customers, so that the mail time from the customers to the lockboxes is minimized.
+A lockbox system is an arrangement of several lockboxes that are strategically placed near geographic clusters of company customers, so that aggregate mail time from the customers to the lockboxes is minimized.
 A lockbox system is encouraged by banks, which earn a fixed monthly fee for each lockbox, as well as a servicing charge for each payment processed.
-For example, a company in Boston may elect to have lockboxes in Chicago, Los Angeles, Houston, and Miami, in order to reduce the mail float for payments made from customers located near those cities.
+For example, a company in Boston may elect to have lockboxes in Chicago, Los Angeles, Houston, and Miami, in order to reduce the mail float for payments made from customers located near these cities.

 As the method of payment gradually shifts away from checks and in favor of electronic payments, the need for lockbox systems is likely to decline.